KramericaInd/AU-Project2-Merkle-Tree-Gift-List/README.md

+to test a name pass it as a command line argument using double quotes i.e. node client/index "Norman Block"

 # Gift List

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.